 Simulations and virtual training labs are among the most impactful tools for developing technical and digital skills today.
 Both are valuable training tools that provide learners opportunities to take what’s learned in the classroom or course and safely practice applying it within the context of their job.
 While the technologies may seem similar at first glance, they are not.
 Here are some key differences between them.

-what are simulations?
+What are training simulations?

 Simulations are a replication of a real-world digital environment.
 The technology relies on algorithms and equations to create apparent, but unreal, tools and objects.
 Within the simulation, users can complete objectives or achieve goals by interacting with selective parts of the simulated environment.